Blueface: Musical style

 Blueface's off-beat style of rapping and unique voice has been compared to fellow California rappers E-40 and Suga Free, as well as rapper Silkk the Shocker.
 Blueface has said that he writes "to the beat", and uses the instrumental as a base for all of his songs.

 Boxing career

-Blueface made his amateur boxing debut fighting TikTok star Kane Trujillo on the undercard of Bare Knuckle Fighting Championship 19: VanZant vs. Ostovich on July 23, 2021.
+In June 2021, Blueface announced he had signed to fight for the Bare Knuckle Fighting Championship.
+He made his debut in a special gloved match against TikToker Kane Trujillo on July 23, 2021, at BKFC 19.
 Blueface defeated Trujillo via unanimous decision after three rounds.

-Blueface was originally set to have two exhibition matches in 2022, however, both organizers removed Blueface from their card.
-Blueface was scheduled to face FaZe Temperrr as the co-feature on August 27, however, due to an altercation he had with his girlfriend prior to the bout, he was removed.
-Blueface was also scheduled to face Swaggy P as the co-feature on September 10 but was removed due to being declined a boxing license.
+Blueface was originally set to have two bouts in 2022.
+The first bout was supposed to be a MF-professional bout against FaZe Temperrr as the co-feature on MF & DAZN: X Series 001 on August 27 in London, but was cancelled after an altercation he had with his girlfriend prior to the bout was made public.
+The second bout was supposed to be an exhibition bout against Swaggy P as the co-feature bout to Austin McBroom vs. AnEsonGib on September 10 in Los Angeles, California, but was cancelled after Blueface was denied his license.